Everyone dreads the inevitable time of year when you’re gathering paperwork and receipts to file your annual tax returns.

 Keep Calm and File On

 Getting an IRS audit notice is not the end of the world.
-And even if the odds of you being audited are small, it’s always good to know how to handle one just in case you have to deal with it.
+And even if the odds of you being audited are small, it’s always good to know how to handle each type of audit just in case you have to deal with it.

 Make sure you have the necessary paperwork, documentation, and all backup so you can be ready for whatever comes your way.
 Keep in contact with the IRS and stay open to communication to make sure the process goes smoothly.